Grandparent Alliance

 To make a difference for our grandchildren.
 Grandparents have expressed interest in getting involved.
 By getting involved, we can move Cure JM’s mission forward for our grandchildren.
 This will help give our grandchildren the best shot possible at a full life ahead.
 Many hands make light work.

-The Grandparent Council meets monthly by phone.
-The monthly phone meetings are a chance for Grandparents to connect with each other and plan the work of the Grandparent Council.
+The Grandparent Alliance meets monthly by phone.
+The monthly phone meetings are a chance for Grandparents to connect with each other and plan the work of the Grandparent Alliance.

-The Grandparent Council meeting will also have occasional guest speakers, such as researchers and physicians, who will give updates on the latest in juvenile myositis research and care.
-These sessions give Grandparents a chance to learn and ask questions of the researchers and physicians.
+The Grandparent Alliance meeting will also have occasional guest speakers, such as researchers and physicians, who will give updates on the latest in juvenile myositis research and care.
+These sessions provide grandparents with an opportunity to learn and ask questions of the researchers and physicians.

 We also meet in person every other year at the Cure JM Family Conference.

 All grandparents are invited to participate.
-To be added to the invitation list, please contact Betsy Leon at Betsy.Leon@curejm.org
+To be added to the invitation list, please contact Angela Suppa at Angela.Suppa@curejm.org

 Join Cure JM